-The purpose of the Recreation Facilities Plan is to (a) provide information on the existing recreation sites within the Lower Klamath Project, (b) describe the disposition approach to these recreation sites, and (c) describe the management measures that the Renewal Corporation will implement as part of the Proposed
+The purpose of the Recreation Facilities Plan is to (a) provide information on the existing recreation sites within the Lower Klamath Project, (b) describe the disposition approach to these recreation sites, and (c)

-Action for recreation user safety during dam removal.
-The Recreation Facilities Plan also identifies potential recreation enhancements that would occur if the States of Oregon and California, as the successor owners of "Parcel B" lands post-surrender, commit to such development.
+describe the management measures that the Renewal Corporation will implement as part of the Proposed Action for recreation user safety during dam removal.
+The Recreation Facilities Plan also identifies new recreation enhancements that will occur when the States of Oregon and California, as the successor owners of "Parcel B" lands post-surrender, determine the appropriate time for such development.